tinythings/sysinspect/docs/modeldescr/entities.rst

    Entities the the following rules:

    - An entity is independent of the specific architecture of a system
-   - An entity may contain only self-applied facts, describing only that particular entity.
+   - An entity may contain only self-applied claims, describing only that particular entity.
    - A single entity exists on its own and is unaware of other entities.
    - A compound entity exists only when all its parts are active.

 Synopsis
 --------

-Entitles describe facts and relations within the architecture.
+Entitles describe claims and relations within the architecture.
 These expectations should be aligned with constraints.
 Each entity has a **true** or **false** state.
 A "true" state is when all constraints and checks produce the expected result.